First Time User? Enroll now.

 Isoflavones are often referred to as phytoestrogens or plant-based estrogens because they have been shown, in cell line and animal studies, to have the ability to bind with the estrogen receptor.

-Similarly, trials of black cohosh that have been well designed with a randomized, placebo-controlled arm have also found that black cohosh is no better than a placebo in reducing hot flashes.[86,89,90][Level of evidence: I] Furthermore, a meta-analysis that included 14 randomized controlled trials of black cohosh concluded there is a lack of evidence to support its use in the treatment of hot flashes.
+Similarly, trials of black cohosh that have been well designed with a randomized, placebo-controlled arm have found that black cohosh is no better than a placebo in reducing hot flashes.[86,89,90][Level of evidence: I] Furthermore, a meta-analysis that included 14 randomized controlled trials of black cohosh concluded there is a lack of evidence to support its use in the treatment of hot flashes.

 Similarly, on the basis of two pilot studies suggesting that magnesium oxide supplementation significantly reduced hot flashes, a double-blind, randomized, placebo-controlled trial of magnesium oxide, 800 or 1,200 mg daily, versus placebo was conducted in postmenopausal women with a history of breast cancer and symptomatic hot flashes.[Level of evidence: I] No benefit was observed for magnesium oxide.

 Pilot and randomized sham trials have evaluated the use of acupuncture to treat hot flashes.[108,109,110,111,112][Level of evidence: I] Research in acupuncture is difficult to conduct, owing to the lack of novel methodology—specifically, the conundrum of what serves as an adequate control arm.
 In addition, the philosophy surrounding acupuncture practice is quite individualized, in that two women experiencing hot flashes would not necessarily receive the same treatment.
 It would be important to study acupuncture utilizing relevant clinical procedures; so far, acceptable research methods to accomplish this are lacking.
 Therefore, the data with respect to the effect of acupuncture on hot flashes are quite mixed.
-However, a 2016 meta-analysis of 12 trials studying acupuncture for the treatment of hot flashes in patients with breast cancer showed limited or no effects for acupuncture.
+However, a 2016 meta-analysis of 12 trials studying acupuncture for the treatment of hot flashes in patients with breast cancer showed limited or no effects.
 Included trials ranged in size from 10 to 84 patients, with 5 to 16 treatment sessions and 1 to 24 months of follow-up.
 Comparator arms included hormone therapy, relaxation techniques, sham acupuncture, and antidepressants.
 The authors concluded that acupuncture failed to demonstrate a significant effect on the frequency of hot flashes in a population of breast cancer patients.